GCP – Good Clinical Practice

 ICH E6 R3 training

-Responsible parties must prepare for the future by comparing guideline versions using methods such as gap analysis or other means to identify new or updated training requirements for new or ongoing clinical trials.
+Responsible parties should compare guideline versions using methods such as gap analysis or other means to identify new or updated training requirements for new or ongoing clinical trials.

 GCP inspectors may request this comparison or equivalent documentation during GCP inspections and use it to assess whether the ICH E6 R3 training requirements have been properly implemented.